AI Automation/Property Management

 Automate Housing Application Sorting by AMI Income Level

-The complexity of an AMI sorting system depends on the number of income sources and integration points.
-A property with standard W-2 verification is simpler than one with layered HOME funding, which can require asset verification triggers and non-traditional income sources like tips or commissions.
+The complexity of an AMI income calculation and sorting system depends on the variety of income sources and integration points.
+A property with standard W-2 verification is simpler than one with layered HOME funding, which can require asset verification triggers and non-traditional income sources like tips, commissions, or overtime.

 Syntora designs and builds custom engineering solutions for document processing and data extraction.
-We have extensive experience building robust document processing pipelines using Claude API for financial documents, and the same technical patterns apply to housing application documents.
+We have extensive experience building document processing pipelines using Claude API for financial documents, and the same technical patterns apply directly to housing application documents.
 A typical engagement for this type of custom integration and calculation engine would take approximately 8-12 weeks to build and deploy.
-Clients would need to provide access to their property management system APIs, sample application documents, and detailed AMI guidelines.
+Clients would need to provide access to their property management system APIs, a representative sample of application documents, and their specific AMI guidelines.

 What Problem Does This Solve?

-Property management platforms like RealPage and AppFolio have application portals, but their income calculation modules are rigid.
-They struggle with the compliant-manded anticipated income model, forcing leasing agents into manual calculations and error-prone overrides.
-Standard multifamily software is not built for the specific nuances of affordable housing programs.
+Property management platforms like RealPage, Yardi, and AppFolio offer application portals, but their integrated income calculation modules are often rigid.
+They struggle to accurately implement the compliant-mandated anticipated income model, forcing leasing agents into manual calculations and error-prone overrides.
+Standard multifamily software is typically not built for the specific nuances of affordable housing programs, which require precise projection of variable income sources.

-A leasing agent for a new 500-unit LIHTC property might receive 3,000 applications.
-They must open each applicant's PDF pay stubs, manually calculate average hours, project a 12-month total, add in declared tips, and check for student status.
-Then they manually tag the applicant with the '50% AMI' label.
-At 30 minutes per file, this is 1,500 hours of work, creating a crippling bottleneck during a critical lease-up.
+This operational bottleneck directly impacts tenant experience and lease-up timelines.
+Response time is consistently the number one complaint in property management Google reviews.
+Manually processing applications can extend the review period from 5-10 business days, leading to applicant frustration and potential loss of qualified tenants.
+A leasing agent for a new 500-unit LIHTC property, for instance, might receive 3,000 applications.
+They must open each applicant's PDF pay stubs, manually calculate average hours, project a 12-month total that includes tips, commissions, bonuses, and overtime, and then verify this against employer records.
+Finally, they manually tag the applicant with the correct AMI bucket, such as '50% AMI'.
+At an average of 30 minutes per file, this manual process represents 1,500 hours of work, creating a crippling bottleneck during a critical lease-up phase.

-These platforms use rule-based calculators that expect consistent, salaried income.
-They lack the AI document parsing needed to extract data from varied pay stubs, bank statements, and offer letters.
-They cannot accurately project income from variable hourly work, leading to high denial rates after full file processing and thousands in wasted application fees and staff time.
+These existing platforms rely on rule-based calculators that expect consistent, salaried income.
+They often lack the AI document parsing capability needed to intelligently extract data from varied document formats like different pay stub layouts, bank statements, or offer letters.
+This limitation prevents them from accurately projecting income from variable hourly work or complex compensation structures, resulting in delayed qualification flags and potentially higher denial rates after full file processing.
+This leads to thousands in wasted application fees, excessive staff time, and a negative applicant experience for prospects who could have been qualified more rapidly.

 How Would Syntora Approach This?

-Syntora would begin an engagement by auditing your existing property management system, such as RealPage or AppFolio, to identify optimal integration points for new application submissions.
+Syntora would begin an engagement by auditing your existing property management system, such as RealPage, Yardi, or AppFolio, to identify optimal integration points for new application submissions.
 Our proposed architecture would configure a webhook from your chosen system to an AWS Lambda function.
-When a new application is submitted, this webhook would trigger the function, which in turn would download the applicant's submitted documents.
-We would then implement a document parsing pipeline using the Claude API to intelligently extract key financial fields from PDFs, such as hourly wage, hours per pay period, commission amounts, and bonus dates.
-Our experience with similar Claude API pipelines for financial documents ensures accurate data isolation.
+When a new application is submitted or documents are uploaded, this webhook would trigger the function, which in turn would securely download the applicant's submitted documents.
+We would then implement a document parsing pipeline using the Claude API to intelligently extract key financial fields from PDFs, such as hourly wage, hours per pay period, commission amounts, bonus dates, and other variable income sources.
+Our experience building similar Claude API pipelines for financial documents ensures accurate data isolation and extraction.

 The extracted data would feed into a custom-built Python calculation engine running on a FastAPI service.
-This engine would be designed to normalize diverse income data, annualizing hourly wages (hours x 2080), projecting commissions, and summing all sources to anticipate the next 12 months of income according to your specific guidelines.
-The service would be architected to handle various income patterns and could include logic to flag student status or asset verification requirements for HOME-layered units.
+This engine would be specifically designed to normalize diverse income data, annualizing hourly wages (typically calculated as hours x 2080), projecting tips, commissions, and bonuses, and accurately summing all anticipated sources to project the next 12 months of income according to your specific AMI guidelines.
+The service would be architected to handle various complex income patterns and could include logic to flag student status or trigger asset verification requirements for HOME-layered units.
 We would develop this core logic with comprehensive unit testing using Pytest to ensure compliance accuracy and maintainability.

 The calculated annual income would then be compared against your property-specific AMI limits, which would be securely stored in a Supabase table.
 The system we would build would assign the applicant to the highest AMI bucket they qualify for (e.g., 30%, 40%, 50%).
-Leveraging the RealPage or AppFolio API, the system would write the calculated income, the determined AMI bucket, and a confidence score back to a custom field on the applicant's record within your property management system.
+Using the RealPage, Yardi, or AppFolio API, the system would write the calculated income, the determined AMI bucket, and a confidence score back to a custom field on the applicant's record within your property management system.
+This process significantly cuts application review from 5-10 business days to same-day.

-The delivered system would ensure that applicants are accurately tagged and automatically sortable within your existing property management system.
+The delivered system would ensure that applicants are accurately tagged and automatically sortable within your existing property management system, accelerating the qualification process.
 This enables leasing teams to efficiently filter for specific AMI percentages and manage a prioritized waitlist.
-As part of the engagement, we could also develop an automated email acknowledgment system that informs applicants of their submission and projected qualification status, providing immediate communication and reducing inbound inquiries.
+As part of the engagement, Syntora could also develop an automated email acknowledgment system that informs applicants of their submission and projected qualification status, providing immediate communication and reducing inbound inquiries.

 Lease-Up Ready in 4 Weeks